Tila173/CodexCue_NLP_Internship/sentiment_analysis/README.md

 ***Run the Notebook:*** Launch the Jupyter Notebook provided in the repository to explore the project step-by-step.
 You can interact with the sentiment analysis tool directly within the notebook.

-***Analyze Your Own Data:*** Modify the code to load your own dataset and analyze the sentiments of your text data.
+***Analyze Your Data:*** Modify the code to load your dataset and analyze the sentiments of your text data.

+# Key Technologies and Libraries
+Pandas: For data manipulation and analysis.
+NLP Libraries: NLTK for text preprocessing.
+Machine Learning: Scikit-learn for model training and evaluation.
+Data Visualization: Matplotlib, Seaborn, and Plotly for creating visualizations.
+Interactive Widgets: Used to create an interactive user interface within the Jupyter Notebook.

+# Conclusion
+This project is a robust example of how NLP techniques can be applied to perform sentiment analysis.
+The combination of preprocessing, modeling, and interactive analysis makes it a powerful tool for text data analysis.

+Feel free to explore the code, modify it, and apply it to your own text datasets.
+Contributions and feedback are always welcome!